 The 10-second takeaway

-For the quarter ended Aug.
-4 (Q3), Analog Devices met expectations on revenues and missed estimates on earnings per share.
+For the quarter ended May 4 (Q2), Analog Devices met expectations on revenues and missed estimates on earnings per share.

-Analog Devices notched revenue of $683.0 million.
-The 23 analysts polled by S&P Capital IQ wanted to see a top line of $692.5 million on the same basis.
-GAAP reported sales were 9.9% lower than the prior-year quarter's $757.9 million.
+Analog Devices notched revenue of $659.3 million.
+The 25 analysts polled by S&P Capital IQ hoped for revenue of $660.4 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.50.
 The 25 earnings estimates compiled by S&P Capital IQ predicted $0.52 per share.
 Non-GAAP EPS of $0.50 for Q2 were 5.7% lower than the prior-year quarter's $0.53 per share.
 GAAP EPS of $0.52 for Q2 were 1.9% lower than the prior-year quarter's $0.53 per share.